bdrown/chm696-docking/01_docking_tutorial.md

 The following steps will demonstrate the preparation of the protein and ligand which will be used by DOCK6.
 While there are other ways to prepare structures, Chimera makes it convenient through a graphical user interface.

-To launch Chimera, open a terminal and run the command `chimera`.
-If this fails and you have not copied the `bash_profile` as described above, the full path to Chimera is `/class/bsdrown/apps/chimera-1.17.3/bin/chimera`.
+To launch Chimera, open a terminal and run the command `apptainer run /class/bsdrown/apps/chimera_1.19.sif`.

 Open the `2ITO.pdb.gz` file that you downloaded from RSCB PDB and inspect the structure.